 - ISO affiliation as a Standards Body

-NPIAP’s Support Surface Standards Initiative (S3I) is very pleased to announce that Four Standards for testing support surfaces are published by the American National Standards Institute / Rehabilitation Engineering Society of North America (ANSI/RESNA).
-These are Support Surfaces Terms and Definitions, Immersion, and 2 methods for testing Heat and Water Dissipation.
+NPIAP’s Support Surface Standards Initiative (S3I) is pleased to share that Eight Standards for testing Support Surfaces are published by the American National Standards Institute / Rehabilitation Engineering Society of North America (ANSI/RESNA).
+These standard tests include Support Surfaces Terms and Definitions, Immersion, Envelopment, Horizontal Stiffness, Heat & Water Dissipation, and Water Vapor Dissipation.